Project Mexico Fresco at the Project Mexico St. Innocent Orphanage. (www.ProjectMexico.org)

 How To Paint a Fresco?

-You can find a number of “guides” online on the subject, which will briefly outline and even illustrate main steps of the fresco painting process.
+You can find online a number of “guides”, which will briefly outline and even illustrate main steps of the fresco painting process, such as:

 – Making of the Fresco Plaster